Foundation-Devices/foundation-ur-py/README.md

 ## Use

-1. Include the source folder in your Python project

-2. Import the encoder and decoder:
+1. Import the encoder and decoder:
     ```
     from ur.ur_encoder import UREncoder
     from ur.ur_decoder import URDecoder
     ```

-3. Write some test code:
+2. Write some test code:

     ```
         ur = make_message_ur(32767)